rileyherman/accessibility-dev-day/README.md

 ### Exercise 3 - To the Lighthouse

-There's been a lot fo scratching the surface of topics in this workshop - the reason being that accessibility can be affected in a variety of ways by a variety of decsions.
+There's been a lot of scratching the surface of topics in this workshop - the reason being that accessibility can be affected in a variety of ways by a variety of decsions.
 It's a lot to keep in mind.
 In this exercise, we're going to go through some tools for checking accessibility.

 Quick app note - running the app in dev mode is generally not the most accurate way to run the tests.
 If you would like to fork the repo and publish